 '''

 Starting nish application...

 Reading local schema...

 root@#

 connections + Configuration of all devices.

-environment + Enter the environment configu

-+ Enter the environment configuration context
+environment + Enter the environment configuration context

 Global commands:

+back - Move back one or more levels

 - Move back one or more levels

 back

+delete

 - Delete an element from the candidate datastore

-delete
+exec

 - Execute commands from a file

-exec

 exit

 - Return to the previous working context or to →

 the operational root

 history

 - Show the most recently entered commands

+- Exit the CLI session

 logout

-- Exit the CLI session

 - Show the present working context

 DWC

+- Move to the top level of the context

 top

-- Move to the top level of the context

 - Show the command tree under the present working context

 tree

 '''